Security and Defence Committee

 - External border control and management

-- Joint procurements in military sector
+- Joint procurements in the military sector

 - Cooperation in the field of disaster prevention, preparedness and response, crisis management and civil protection